 The Survey of New Canaan homes was prompted by the demolition of the Paul Rudolph home in Westport CT in 2007.
 A part of the Judge’s decision to allow demolition was the “lack of criteria for significance”.
-That same year we were opening the Philip Johnson Glass House to the public with great fanfare and interest.
-How could our Modern assets garner such interest but simultaneously be threatened because of a lack of terminology, criteria or documentation?
+The Philip Johnson Glass House opened ot the public during the same year with great fanfare and interest.
+How could Modern assets garner such interest but simultaneously be threatened because of a lack of terminology, criteria or documentation?

-As Modernism is our newest entrant into the continuum of architectural movements requiring historic preservation, this tear down was a call to action.
-The National Trust for Historic Preservation, through the Glass House, partnered with the New Canaan Historical Society to leverage an earlier study done by DoCoMoMo’s Northeast chapter to expand/ enhance, publish and put on-line the survey of the remaining 91 modern homes in New Canaan.
-Across this site you will see our goals, examples and content to create better tools, common vernacular and greater awareness.
-Our hope is that other communities embarking on a modern survey will connect to these tools and expand this site to showcase the homes and architects of this newest era of preservation.
+As Modernism is the newest entrant into the continuum of architectural movements requiring historic preservation, the Rudoplh home tear down became a call to action.
+The National Trust for Historic Preservation, through the Glass House, partnered with the New Canaan Historical Society to leverage an earlier study done by DoCOMOMO’s Northeast chapter to expand, publish and put on-line the survey of the remaining 91 modern homes in New Canaan.
+Across this site you will see goals, examples and content to create better tools, common vernacular and greater awareness of Modernist architecture.
+Our hope is that other communities embarking on similar survey will connect to these tools to showcase the homes and architects of this newest era of preservation.